cogdog/truwriter/README.md

 ![](images/re-edit-link.jpg "Admin Re-edit Link")

-## How to Install TRU Writer
+## Install TRU Writer
 Using this theme requires a self-hosted--or institutionally hosted (lucky you)-- Wordpress site (the kind that you download from [wordpress.org](http://www.wordpress.org).
 You cannot use this theme on the free "wordpress.com" site.
 Maybe check out [Reclaim Hosting](https://reclaimhosting.com/) if you need to set up your own hosting space.

-You will need to be able to install themes and plugins.
-The TRU Writer is  based on [the free Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe), which is also included in this repo.
+The TRU Collector is a child theme based on [the free and elegant Radcliffe theme by Anders Noren](https://wordpress.org/themes/radcliffe).
+Install this theme first from within the Wordpress Dashboard under **Appearance** -- **Themes** searching on `Radcliffe`.

-Upload the **tru-writer** and the **radcliffee** directories (from wp-content/ in this distro) to your site's wp-content/themes directory.

-Or if you wish to install from within the Wordpress Dashboard, from **Appearance** select **Themes** and click the **Upload** links.
-A zip of both themes is included with this repo, or you can download directly [installable-ds106banker.zip](https://github.com/cogdog/truwriter/blob/master/installable-tru-writer.zip) and  [installable-wp-bootstrap.zip](https://github.com/cogdog/truwriter/blob/master/radcliffee.zip)
+### Installing TRU Writer from Scratch

+Download the TRU Writer theme (use the green **Clone or Download** button above) as a ZIP file.

+The zip can be uploaded directly to your site via **Add Themes** in the Wordpress dashboard.
+Of you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.

-To get the TRU Writer working all you need to do is activate the "TRU Writer" theme when it appears in your Wordpress dashboard under "appearance" --> "themes."
-It should appear there as soon as you upload it or add it via .zip file.
-You don't need to activate "radcliffe," but it's nice to have if you ever want to use that theme for something else later on.
-Once you activate the theme in the "appearance" menu, you are pretty much ready to go.
-But you'll still need to get things in order by entering some info.
+To get the TRU Writer working all you need to do is activate the "TRU Writer" theme when it appears in your Wordpress dashboard under **Appearance** --> **Themes**.

+### Installing TRU Writer from The Instant Mix

+As a new approach for using my themes, I have set up this one as a prebuilt package that includes the theme, initial settings, plugins, and demo content.
+All you need to be able to do is to install a fresh Wordpress site into the location/domain you want your site.

+First [download the Instant Site package file](https://github.com/cogdog/instant-splot/raw/master/noodles/tru-writer-wpress.zip) and expand the file to reveal the single `*.wpress` file.

+Then follow the [Instant SPLOT directions for Using a Packaged Kit](https://github.com/cogdog/instant-splot#got-hosting-use-a-packaged-kit) to import into your new site.

+Reference the directions below for set up and customizing (but you have all the plugins it needs already installed).

+### Updating the TRU Writer Theme

+If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

+For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

+## Setting Up TRU Writer

+Now that you've installed TRU Writer and can see the barebones theme staring back at you.
+It is not very interesting.
+Yet.

-## Recommended Plugins for TRU Writer
+### Recommended Plugins for TRU Writer

 While your doing all that uploading, you should know that this theme uses the [Estimated Post Reading Time plugin](http://wordpress.org/extend/plugins/estimated-post-reading-time/) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read.
 These are the setting you should use for this plugin: